Cato Institute v. U.S. Department of Education, Miguel Cardona, Richard Cordray and Joseph Biden

 CASE SUMMARY

 NCLA filed a lawsuit on behalf of its client, the Cato Institute, urging the U.S. District Court for the District of Kansas to stop the Biden Administration’s student-loan-debt-cancellation plan.
-NCLA’s complaint argues the unilateral plan issued by the U.S. Department of Education to cancel student loan debt is supported by no legitimate claim of statutory authority and effectively strips away a significant competitive advantage to recruit and retain talented borrower-employees from nonprofits, thereby frustrating the primary purpose of the pre-existing Public Service Loan Forgiveness (PSLF) program.
+NCLA’s complaint argued that the U.S. Department of Education’s unilateral plan to cancel student loan debt has no legitimate claim to statutory authority and effectively strips nonprofits of a significant competitive advantage to recruit and retain talented borrower-employees, thereby frustrating the primary purpose of the pre-existing Public Service Loan Forgiveness (PSLF) program.

 Join the new civil liberties movement.
 Protect Americans from the Administrative State!